stakpak/devx/README.md

 ## Usage

 ### Configuration language
+We use [CUE](https://cuelang.org/) to write strongly typed configurations.
+You can now shift YAML typos left, instead of detecting errors when applying configurations.
+You can easily transform CUE configuration files to and from YAML (CUE is a superset of YAML & JSON).

 [CUE](https://cuelang.org/) is the result of years of experience writing configuration languages at Google, and seeks to improve the developer experience while avoiding some nasty pitfalls.
-CUE looks like JSON, but with additional features that enable declarative data definition, generation, and validation to be a breeze.
+CUE looks like JSON, while making declarative data definition, generation, and validation a breeze.
 You can find a primer on CUE [here](https://docs.dagger.io/1215/what-is-cue/#understanding-cue).

 ### Create a stack (by Developers)
-A stack is created by the developer to define infrastructure required to run an app.
+You create a stack to define the workload and its dependencies.
 ```cue
 package main